ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

                      eth_bia_addr: x254.005a.f8b5
                      eth_bw: '1000000'

-About the task:

--  Red Hat Ansible Automation Platform subscription support is limited to the use of the xmltodict public APIs as documented.

 Advanced use cases
 ===================

 The ``cli_parse`` module supports several features to support more complex uses cases.

 Provide a full template path
 -----------------------------